-All masterclasses (where “passion’” is the only prerequisite) are held in the bar’s private whisky room for a classic speakeasy experience with industry leaders.
+All masterclasses (where whisky “passion’” is the only prerequisite) are held in the bar’s private whisky room, and you are in for a classic speakeasy experience with industry leaders.
 More info is here.

 There just isn’t any other way to cut it: Cornersmith is the place to go for pickling and preserving.
 In fact, these two methods are the shining stars of the school and boy, does it show.
-Workshops focus on teaching traditional skills in modern kitchens allowing you to walk away with the skills to make items like jam and chutney.
+Workshops focus on teaching traditional skills in modern kitchens allowing you to walk away with the ability to master your own jam and chutney.

 Classes are for everyone from beginner to advanced.
 Teachers cover everything from technique, equipment, sanitation and—importantly—taste, so sign up and prepare to not only learn, but enjoy.
 Head here for more info.

 If you fancy yourself quite the photographer but know you could use an extra tip or two, look no further than The Aperture Club.
-Their four-hour Camera Essentials workshop will teach you the basics of photography, but if you don’t have a full-blown SLR camera to call your own, the Smartphone course also goes down a treat.
+Their four-hour camera essentials workshop will teach you the basics of photography, but if you don’t have a full-blown DSLR camera to call your own, the Smartphone course also goes down a treat too.
 Workshops range from beginner to masterclass and every age bracket is welcome.